-Drew and his friend Spencer, the names have not been changed, and neither are they innocent, decided because of my tale, a carpet tube would be a great launcher for rockets.
+Drew and his friend Spencer—the names have not been changed, and neither are they innocent—decided because of my tale, a carpet tube would be a great launcher for rockets.
 Fortunately, the house had accumulated a supply of fireworks over the years purchased from places outside the state and the county.
-I say fortunately because the two boys elected to skip the whole build a high explosive rocket idea, and elected to use some of the existing supply of bottle rockets.
+I say fortunately because the two boys elected to skip the whole—build a high explosive rocket—idea, and elected to use some of the existing supply of bottle rockets.
 These produce a much lower yield in explosive power; I promise you.

 Less than an hour later, Lindsy, my daughter noticed a large plume of smoke rising from noticeable orange flames of the burning grass at the top of the little one-hundred-foot-high hill beyond our fence.
 Within a few minutes, two fire department helicopters flew over and performed water drops followed up by firemen from multiple engine companies trying to squash the fire before it grew into a major brush fire.
 They succeeded, and extinguished the fire in less than thirty minutes restricting the destruction to under five acres of brush.
 The initial burn site was only two or three hundred yards from the rear of the police station.
 That is most likely why it was discovered so quickly.

 As any father would, during the excitement I checked and verified that all my children were home and safe.
 Drew was there, though his friend Spencer seemed to have gone home unexpectedly.
 As the excitement died down, one of my children informed me they had seen Drew and Spencer fleeing from the fire zone.
 Later, neighbor children informed us that they had observed Drew at the burn site just before the fire and their parents had reported this to the fire department.

-Interrogation of my son brought out a full confession.
+Interrogation of my son brought a full confession.
 Not that a denial would have been very effective with the plethora of witnesses.
 Years later, my son wrote an essay in school recounting this event.
 From that paper, I learned that the first few rockets exploded harmlessly in the air above an area clear of brush.
 It was the accidental dropping of the tube that allowed the already lit rocket to enter the dry grass adjacent to the launch site igniting the brush fire.
 Also, Spencer, Drew's friend had reported the event to his parents.

 He proposed that if I wanted to, "scare him straight," I could allow him to be "arrested" and spend the night in juvenile detention without creating a record of Drew's incarceration.
 The officer also suggested the option of his partner and himself giving a lecture designed to, "scare the hell" out of Drew but leave him in the custody of his parents after eliciting a promise of perfect behavior.
 As a final suggestion, he said I looked like a good dad, and if I so desired, he would allow me to provide a solution and discipline of my choosing.
-All of the options required the family to turn over any contraband to be placed into the bomb disposal unit for future destruction.
+All of the options required the family to turn over any contraband to be placed into the bomb disposal unit for later destruction.